 - You are worried about increasing your current dose of medication or trialing a new one because of the potential side effects and the depressive symptoms that go on till you find the right medication/dose (you can read more about medication here)

-- Avoiding having to face difficult thoughts or difficult emotions
+- Feeling overwhelmed at facing difficult thoughts or emotions

-- Keeping up the image of a “mother that has it all together” or one that is “successful, functioning, independent or high-achieving” (This may tie into beliefs you may have about “the kinds of mothers that ask for help”)
+- Wanting to keep up the image of a “mother that has it all together” or one that is “successful, functioning, independent or high-achieving” or a belief that “good mothers cope and don’t ask for help”

 The Results of Resistance